 Floors: Rotted wood floors and subfloors are usually a sign of leaking plumbing pipes, a leaking appliance, or excessively damp basement/crawl space conditions.
 Excessive ground moisture, insufficient landscape grading, overgrown shrubbery, poor ventilation, and proximity to dirt often combine to make basements and crawl spaces a prime area for wood rot to occur from the underside of the floor.

 Fence posts: Rotted fence posts are commonly found when the posts were improperly set at the time that the fence was erected.
+It can also occur where ground water stands and would benefit from the installation of a French drain.
 Ground moisture creates the right environment for fence posts to rot and decay.